Eighty Years' War, 1621–1648: Colonial theatre

 Piet Hein capturing the Spanish silver fleet in the 1628 Battle in the Bay of Matanzas.
 The Story of New Netherland, Chapter 27 (1909).

 As more European countries began to build their empires, wars between countries extended to colonies as well.
 Battles for profitable colonies were fought as far away as Macau, the East Indies, Ceylon, Formosa (Taiwan), the Philippines, Brazil, and elsewhere.
 The most important of these conflicts would become known as the Dutch-Portuguese War.
 The Dutch carved out a trading empire all over the world, using their dominance at sea to great advantage.
 The Dutch East India Company was founded to administer all Dutch trade with the East, while the Dutch West India Company did the same for the West.

 In the Western colonies, the States General mostly restricted itself to supporting privateering by its captains in the Caribbean to drain the Spanish coffers and fill its own.
 The most successful of these raids was the capture of the larger part of the Spanish treasure fleet by Piet Hein in the 1628 Battle in the Bay of Matanzas, which allowed Frederick Henry to finance the siege of 's-Hertogenbosch, and seriously troubled Spanish payments of troops.
 But attempts were also made to conquer existing colonies or found new ones in Brazil, North America, and Africa.
 Most of these would be only briefly or partially successful.
 In the East the activities led to the conquest of many profitable trading colonies, a major factor in bringing about the Dutch Golden Age.

+In Asia and the Americas, the war had gone well for the Dutch.
+Those parts of the war were mainly fought by proxies, especially the Dutch West and East India companies.
+These companies, under charter from the Republic, possessed quasi-sovereign powers, including the power to make war and conclude treaties on behalf of the Republic.

+In the Caribbean theatre, the WIC established a foothold in 1630 by setting up an outpost on salt-rich Saint Martin, one of the Leeward Islands, but the Spanish captured the island in 1633, leading the WIC to shift their focus to the Leeward Antilles.
+In 1634, company forces under Johannes van Walbeeck invaded the Spanish island of Curaçao, with its important salt resources.
+On August 21, after a three-week campaign, Lope López de Morla, the island's governor, agreed to a surrender that allowed him to leave for Venezuela unharmed on the condition that he take with him most of the islands native population.
+The islands of Bonaire – also rich in salt – and Aruba followed in 1636.